GrantJamws/travel-ecommerce-site/README.md

 This code will produce a sortable list of Holidays, the code has been created with the ability to add more entries into the website easily.

+To view an example of the site go to [travel.gworsley.com](travel.gworsley.com)

 ## Available Scripts

 In the project directory, you can run: